Diessenhofen: Transport

 Diessenhofen sits on the Lake Line between Schaffhausen and Rorschach and has two railway stations: Diessenhofen, at the southern edge of the city center, and St. Katharinental, near the former Dominican monastery, west of the city center.

+The URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.

 Education

 The entire Swiss population is generally well educated.
-In Diessenhofen about 66.5% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Diessenhofen about 66.5% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Diessenhofen is home to the Diessenhofen primary and secondary school district.
 In the 2008/2009 school year there are 691 students at either the primary or secondary levels.
 There are 131 children in the kindergarten, and the average class size is 18.71 kindergartners.
 Of the children in kindergarten, 63 or 48.1% are female, 32 or 24.4% are not Swiss citizens and 30 or 22.9% do not speak German natively.
-The lower and upper primary levels begin at about age 5-6 and lasts for 6 years.
+The lower and upper primary levels begin at about age 5–6 and lasts for 6 years.
 There are 200 children in who are at the lower primary level and 236 children in the upper primary level.
 The average class size in the primary school is 20.1 students.
 At the lower primary level, there are 93 children or 46.5% of the total population who are female, 52 or 26.0% are not Swiss citizens and 48 or 24.0% do not speak German natively.
 In the upper primary level, there are 100 or 42.4% who are female, 59 or 25.0% are not Swiss citizens and 63 or 26.7% do not speak German natively.
 At the secondary level, students are divided according to performance.

 The secondary level begins at about age 12 and usually lasts 3 years.
 There are 220 teenagers who are in the advanced school, of which 125 or 56.8% are female, 45 or 20.5% are not Swiss citizens and 41 or 18.6% do not speak German natively.
 There are 19 teenagers who are in the standard school, of which 8 or 42.1% are female, 5 or 26.3% are not Swiss citizens and 5 or 26.3% do not speak German natively.
 Finally, there are 16 teenagers who are in special or remedial classes, of which 6 or 37.5% are female, 8 or 50.0% are not Swiss citizens and 8 or 50.0% do not speak German natively.
 The average class size for all classes at the secondary level is 19.92 students.